Sun-Lab-NBB/ataraxis-automation/README.md

 file.
 This is the same procedure as used by the 'create' task.
 Since this task does not remove the environment, it preserves all references used by tools such as IDEs, but completely resets all packages in the environment.
-This can be used to both reset and actualize project development environments to match the latest version of the .toml specification.
+This can be used to both reset and actualize project development environments to match the latest version of the .toml specification. ion.'

-*__Note!__* The 'basepython' argument should always be set to a version different from '--python-version.'

 Example tox.ini section:
 ```
 [testenv:provision]
-basepython = py310
 deps =
-    ataraxis-automation>=3,<4
+    ataraxis-automation>=4,<5
 description =
     Provisions an already existing environment by uninstalling all packages from the environment and then installing the
     project dependencies using pyproject.toml specifications.
 commands =
-    automation-cli --verbose provision-env --environment-name axa_dev --python-version 3.12
+    automation-cli provision-env --environment-name axa_dev --python-version 3.13
 ```

 #### Export
 Shell command: ```tox -e export```

-Exports the target development environment as a .yml and spec.txt files.
+Exports the target development environment as a .yml and spec.txt file.
 This task is used before distributing new versions of the project.
 This allows end-users to generate an identical copy of the development environment, which is a highly encouraged feature for most projects.
 While our 'create' and 'provision' tasks make this largely obsolete, we still include exported environments in all our project distributions.